xrazis/haris.razis.com/content/posts/balkan-tet.md

 attr="Šatorsko lake, our last stop before entering Croatia." align=center link="/blog/balkan-tet/PXL_20240609_090046232.jpg" target="_blank" >}}

-Our second night at Bosnia was near the border to Croatia, at Glamoč.
-Nothing special, just a nights sleep and off to Croatia.
+Our second night in Bosnia was near the border to Croatia, at Glamoč.
+Nothing special, just a night's sleep, and off to Croatia.
 At Knin we decided to have a rest day and do some sightseeing.
 Their [fortress](https://en.wikipedia.org/wiki/Knin_Fortress) is actually the most important stronghold of Croatia and has had a turbulent history.